Page history Edit this page How do I edit this website?

 I. Starting the Viewer

-It remains possible to trace in the legacy 3D Viewer.
-To open it, select the 3D menu tab in the SNT dialog and look for Legacy 3D Viewer.
-You will see 3 parameters:
+To open the viewer, select the 3D menu tab in the SNT dialog and look for Legacy 3D Viewer.
+You will see several parameters:

-• Select New with image from the Viewer drop-down menu (selecting New without image would only allow you to look at reconstructions without the underlying signal).
-Note that you can recycle existing viewers you may have open by choosing their window titles from the drop-down menu.
+Select New with image… from the Viewer drop-down menu and press Apply.
+Note that you can re-use existing viewers you may have open by choosing their window titles from the drop-down menu.
+NB: Selecting New without image would only allow you to look at reconstructions without the underlying signal.

 II.
 Tracing and Navigation